Concurrency-Lab/ParallelHelper/README.md

 ### Visual Studio Code

-*VS Code* requires the C# extension as well as the installation of *Parallel Helper* as a NuGet package into the desired projects.
-Last but not least, it is necessary to enable the Roslyn analyzers support.
-One way to enable the Roslyn analyzers is through the *VS Code* settings page by ticking the option *Omnisharp: Enable Roslyn Analyzers*.
+*VS Code* requires the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) as well as the installation of *Parallel Helper* as a NuGet package into the desired projects.
+After the installation, it is necessary to enable the Roslyn analyzers support of the C# extension.
+One way to enable the analyzers is through the *VS Code* settings page by ticking the option *Omnisharp: Enable Roslyn Analyzers*.

 ## Issue Classes